NYUAD-IM/Desert-Media-Art/WeeklySchedule2.md

 ## Week 14.2

 - Final Presentations / DMA Film Festival
-- Each group will present their installation by giving a short “artist’s talk” / walkthrough of the project, project video, and installation
+- Each group will present their project by giving a short “artist’s talk” / walkthrough of the project, project video, and installation
 - Course review
 - Preparation for IM End of Semester Show

 ### Homework – Week 14.2

 - **Prepare** to show your project during the IM End of Semester Show
-- **Take** installation photos / video of your installation
+- **Take** installation photos / video of your installation during the show
+- **Update** your project web page with two photos of your installation during the show

 ## IM Show